frroberts-csc/lumi-userguide/docs/firststeps/getstarted.md

 ## Setting up SSH key pair

 **You can only log in to LUMI using SSH keys**.
-There are no passwords.
-In order for this to work, you need to register your SSH key with MyAccessID, from where LUMI will fetch it.
+There are no passwords in the LUMI system.
+In order for this to work, you need to register your SSH *public* key with MyAccessID, from where LUMI will fetch it.

 ### Generate your SSH keys

 After registration, you need to register a **public** key (**Note!
-Key must be RSA 4K bits or elliptic curve**).
+The SSH key pair must be a 4096-bit RSA or elliptic curve type key pair**).
 In order to do that you need to generate an SSH key pair.
+How to generate 4096-bit RSA key pair:

 === "From a terminal (all OS)"